 Maintaining Tenant Comfort in a City within a City

-Rising from what was once marsh land on the west bank of the Hutchinson River in the Baychester area of the Bronx, NY is the largest housing cooperative in the world - Co-op City.
-This 300 acre complex is home to about 50,000 shareholders (tenants) housed in 35 high-rise buildings and 7 three-story townhouse groups.
-There are a total of 15,372 apartments in Co-op City.
-Co-op City also contains three shopping centers, 15 houses of worship and a multiplex movie theatre.
-There are three elementary schools, two middle schools and a high school on the grounds as well as multiple recreational facilities including gymnasiums, baseball fields, basketball courts, swimming pools, a museum and a planetarium.
+Rising from what was once marshland on the west bank of the Hutchinson River in the Baychester area of the Bronx, NY is the largest housing cooperative in the world - Co-op City.
+This 300-acre complex is home to about 50,000 shareholders (tenants) housed in 35 high-rise buildings and 7 three-story townhouse groups.
+There is a total of 15,372 apartments in Co-op City.
+Co-op City also contains three shopping centers, 15 houses of worship and a multiplex movie theater.
+There are three elementary schools, two middle schools, and a high school on the grounds as well as multiple recreational facilities including gymnasiums, baseball fields, basketball courts, swimming pools, a museum and a planetarium.

 If Co-op City were independent of Bronx County, it would be one of the 15 largest cities in New York State.
 It is so large that it even has its own police force and weather station.
 After the first building was completed in 1968, construction continued for nearly 20 years before the project was completed.
 It goes without saying that maintaining Co-op City is a massive undertaking.